septentrio-gnss/mosaicHAT/README.md

 ### Antennas

-// mosaic-X5 is single antenna, explain more
+// mosaic-X5 is single antenna but.. explain more

-mosaic is a dual-antenna module.
-It can perfectly function with one antenna, however, connecting a second antenna increases accuracy and enables heading sensing.

 Following is the antennas part in schematic.